 “They are never going to give you anything to do again.
-My advice--never tell anyone you took paternity leave for the rest of your life.
+My advice: Never tell anyone you took paternity leave for the rest of your life.
 Your career is over with your current law firm.
 Let’s talk about the future.”

 If you take paternity leave, the odds are low that work will be waiting for you when you return.
-There are probably partners in your own firm who were busy doing deals and were not even in the same city, much less the hospital, when some of their children were born.
+There are probably partners in your own firm who were busy doing deals and were not even in the same city, much less the hospital when some of their children were born.
 What kind of man do you think they think takes paternity leave?

-Moreover, the female partner who lives alone with her cats because she never has had time for kids is not going to be too enthusiastic about your paternity leave.
+Also, the female partner who lives alone with her cats because she never has had time for kids is not going to be too enthusiastic about your paternity leave.

 I said, “Yes!”